juergenweb/FrontendForms/README.md

 {{nameofyourplaceholder}}
 ```

 Enter the name of your placeholder between 2 opening and closing brackets.
+It does not matter if you write the name of the placeholder in lower case only, uppercase only or mixed letters.
+The syntax is not case sensitive.
 You only have to take care, that there is no empty space between the placeholder name and the brackets.

 ### How does it work?